AutomationPanda/tau-intro-to-pytest/README.md

 * [System Path Instructions for Linux](https://www.computerhope.com/issues/ch001647.htm)

-## pytest Installation
+## Python Package Installation

+This course will use a handful of third-party packages:

+* pytest
+* pytest-bdd
+* pytest-cov
+* pytest-html
+* pytest-xdist
+* requests
+* selenium

-pytest is a third-party package - it is not part of Python's standard library.
+These packages are *not* part of Python's standard library.
-That means it must be installed separately.
+They must be installed separately using `pip`, the standard Python package installer.

-To install pytest, enter `pip install pytest` at the command line.
+To install each package, enter `pip install <package-name>` at the command line.
-`pip` is the standard Python package installer.
+For example: `pip install pytest`.
+If you already have a package installed but need to upgrade its version, run `pip install --upgrade <package-name>`.

 Please note that if you need to use the `python3` command to run Python, then you might also need to use the `pip3` command in lieu of `pip`.

-(This course was developed using pytest 5.4.3.)

 ### Virtual Environments

-Running `pip install pytest` will install the pytest package globally for the whole system.
+Running `pip install` will install the pytest package globally for the whole system.
 Installing Python packages globally is okay for this course, but it typically isn't a best practice in the "read world."
 Instead, each project should manage its own dependencies locally using a virtual environment.